vaibhavSrivastava-pro/NaMaane/README.md

-# iTrack - React Native Productivity App
+# Na Maane! - React Native Productivity App

 A React Native productivity app built with Expo and TypeScript.
 The app helps users track their daily activities and manage work/study tasks with a comprehensive todo system.